 Main Objectives: open rate for email, click-through rate for campaigns, lead generation (conversion) rate

-The coordinator of marketing automation helps choose and manage the software that allows the entire marketing team to understand the behaviour of their clients and measure their company’s growth.
-Since many of the above-described marketing operations may be carried out separately from each other, it is important for someone to be able to group these digital activities into individual campaigns and track the performance of each campaign.
+The coordinator of marketing automation helps choose and manage the software that allows the entire marketing team to understand their clients’ behaviour and measure their company’s growth.
+Since many of the above-described marketing operations may be carried out separately from each other, someone needs to be able to group these digital activities into individual campaigns and track each campaign’s performance.

 Is Inbound Marketing & Digital Marketing The Same?

-The two seem similar on the surface: both take place primarily online, and both concentrate on creating digital content for people to consume.
-What’s the difference then?
+The two seem similar on the surface: both take place primarily online and concentrate on creating digital content for people to consume.
+What’s the difference, then?

-On the other hand, online content is used by marketers who use digital inbound tactics to attract their target clients to their websites by providing assets that are helpful to them.
+On the other hand, online content is used by marketers who use digital inbound tactics to attract their target clients to their websites by providing helpful assets.
 A blog, which enables your website to capitalize on the terms your ideal customers are looking for, is one of the simplest yet most powerful inbound digital marketing assets.